discuitnet/docs/docs/types.md

   id: int; // The ID of the report.
   communityId: string; // The ID of the community in which the report was made.
   postId: string | null; // If reporting a post, the ID of the post on which the report was made, otherwise null.

   reason: string; // The reason why the report was made.
   description: string | null; // A description of the report.
 This is null if no description is given.
   reasonId: int; // The ID of the report reason.
   type: "post" | "comment"; // Whether the report is on a post or a comment.
   targetId: string; // The ID of the post or the comment that was reported.

   actionTaken: string | null; // If an action was taken, a description of the action, otherwise null.
   dealtAt: time | null; // If the report was dealt with, the time at which it was dealt with, otherwise null.
-  dealtby: string | null; // If the report was dealt with, the ID of the user by which it was dealt, otherwise null.
+  dealtBy: string | null; // If the report was dealt with, the ID of the user by which it was dealt, otherwise null.

   createdAt: time; // The time that the report was created.
   target: Comment | Post; // The Comment or Post objected that the report is made against.
 };